-No one expects incidents like flood, fire, and other ship emergencies.
+No one pray or expects something like a flood incident onboard ship, fire, and other ship emergencies.

 But sometimes they do occur, and required one to be well informed and know more regarding what to do during flood incident.

-In the earlier ages of shipping, when ship building technology has not advanced to the present level, ships are built with single bottom and therefore place a high risk or direct ingress in case of leakage on the hull.
+In the earlier ages of shipping, when shipbuilding technology has not advanced to the present level, ships are built with a single bottom and therefore place a high risk or direct ingress in case of leakage on the hull.

-In the recent ship building technology, the error has been amended and reduce flooding incidents.
-But still, sometimes we may have ingress of water to the double bottom space… Which with time, it can find it way to the deep tanks or compartment.
+In the recent shipbuilding technology, the error has been amended and reduce flood incident.
+But still, sometimes we may have ingress of water to the double bottom space… Which with time, it can find its way to the deep tanks or compartment.

-When the points are being found, find a solution to stop it then make a report which indicates the location, size, and give some clear photos.
-These information will enable the underwater welders or in dry dock to fix the issue completely.
+When the points are being found, make a report which indicates the location, size, and gives some clear photos.
+This information will enable the underwater welders or in drydock to fix the issue completely.